 - Certified to FCC, IC, CE, KCC, NCC and SRRC

 - Scripting Engine for Hostless Operation

 - UART Transparent Service for Serial Data

 - Over The Air Remote Configuration

 The RN48709/1 is configured using ascii commands similar to other BT modules.
 The main difference s that the The RN48709/1 has it’s own set of unique commands and does not use AT style commands.
-It also has a mini programming language built in.
+It also has a mini programming or scripting language built in.
 This means, depending on what you want to do, you may not need a MCU like the Arduino, the RN48709/1 can be used stand alone.

 The UART Transparent Service for Serial Data allows an easy way to link 2 modules together.
 This can be considered a serial cable replacement, however, if this is all you need you may be better suited with the HM-05/06 or HM-10.

 The The RN48709/1 has full BLE 4.2 functionality: